Ford Freestyle Review: Combines form and function, not just an inflated bodysuit

 Ford Freestyle Engine & Gearbox

 The Ford Freestyle comes with two engine options, a brand new 1.2-litre petrol motor and the tried and tested 1.5 litre TDCi engine found in the EcoSport as well.
-Both of these engines are mated to new -speed manual transmission We drove the petrol version and there were a lot of things to notice.
+Both of these engines are mated to new 5-speed manual transmission We drove the petrol version and there were a lot of things to notice.
 The 1.2-litre three-cylinder TiVCT unit develops 96 ps and 120 Nm of torque.

 The motor has been tuned to develop more power in the lower revs so you get an engine that is less hesitant at a slow pace.
 That said, you'll still need to slot in 1st gear more often than other cars in this segment.
 Once the tacho needle swings past 1,500 rpm, the engine accelerates at a healthy pace and it's around 3,000 rpm that things go into fun mode.
 Past 3,000 rpm, the engine accelerates rapidly and the well-matched gearbox with smooth and short throws make driving more joyous.
 The engine feels happy being revved high and you can take it all the way up to 6,000 rpm, after which power starts to taper.